-Irrelevant when: ( InitialR2T=Yes and ImmediateData=No )
+Use: LO Senders: Initiator and Target Scope: SW Irrelevant when: SessionType=Discovery Irrelevant when: (InitialR2T=Yes and ImmediateData=No)

-FirstBurstLength=<numerical-value-512-to-(2\\24-1)>
+FirstBurstLength=<numerical-value-512-to-(224-1)>

 Default is 65536 (64 Kbytes).
 Result function is Minimum.

 The initiator and target negotiate the maximum amount in bytes of unsolicited data an iSCSI initiator may send to the target during the execution of a single SCSI command.
 This covers the immediate data (if any) and the sequence of unsolicited Data-Out PDUs (if any) that follow the command.